ruppmatt/AEDeveloper/README.rst

 To change the password:

-  shell> /usr/local/mysql/bin/mysql -u root -p'TempPassword'
+  shell> sudo /usr/local/mysql/bin/mysql -u root -p'TempPassword'

 where TempPassword is what was provided by the installer.